Chapter 4: Humanity

 “It’s a good thing you’ve done, saving a stranger,” Kennah continued.
 “I’ll get fabric from the cloth merchant.
-Blessings of J’shua be upon you, sir.”
+Blessings of J’shua be upon you.”

 “Thank you, ma’am,” he mumbled.
-He walked to the horse as Little Soldier watched him then lifted her hand to give the slightest wave.
+He walked to his horse as Little Soldier watched him then lifted her hand to give the slightest wave.

 He mounted Whitefoot, nodded, and rode away.

-Gaelib woke when the door opened.
-It was Caileagh.
-Her captivating fragrance wafted over him, filling the room.
+Gaelib Melazera, the Lord of Lorness, woke when the door opened.
+Caileach's captivating fragrance wafted over him, filling the room.

 “Are you awake, my love?”
 She whispered.

 He rolled onto an elbow, his eyes hungrily taking in her curves.
 He knew not to wait up when she was on the Order’s business.
 More importantly, it gave him evenings when he could plan future actions and study the succession laws; time to review his progress, identify roadblocks, and determine the most efficient manner to overcome them.
 Then he would retire ‘early’ so that not even Caileagh knew the full scope of his ambitions.

 She spun around the chamber, the light from the fireplace casting large twisting shadows that cavorted with a life of their own.
 Whenever she returned from the Sanctuary, she was like this, intoxicated with power.